free-drones/drone_interactive_map/src/back-end/README.md

 checking if squares overlapp, for testing and image processing.

 * **calculate_coordinates.py**: Contains functions for calculating coordinates from image metadata.
+* **coordinate_conversion.py**: Translates coordinates from lat/long to utm in order to be used for area segmentation.
 * **helper_functions.py**: Contains functions for calculating if polygons overlap and other various help functions for example `get_path_from_root`, `check_keys` and `coordinates_list_to_json`.
 * **image_util.py**: Contains functions functions that are used in the image processing.
 * **test_helper_function.py**: Contains functions which can be used when performing tests on the systems.